crysalead/chaos-orm/docs/models.md

 $schema->primaryKey('uuid');
 ```

-> Note: Composite primary keys have not been implemented in Chaos out of the box for many reasons.
-Composite primary keys are a controversial feature and moreover doesn't fit well with REST which require to deal with unique ids to be able identify a resource.
-Since I probably never used this feature, I prefered to move the model layer ahead to the next generation databases instead of supporting composite primary keys.
-Anyway it can also be easily fixable by switching to a unique primary key.
+> Note: Composite primary keys have not been implemented in Chaos to minimize the [object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).
+It would add a extra overhead with non negligible performance impact otherwise.

 ### <a name="schema"></a>Schema

-In the previous example you can notice that fields and relations are defined using the `::_schema()` method.
+In the previous example you noticed that fields and relations have been defined using the `::_schema()` method.
 More informations on [how to define a schema can by found here](schemas.md)

 Once done, you can retrieve the model's schema using `::schema()` or defined relations using `::relations()`: